agsb/immu/Presentation.md

 ## the inner interpreter

   _“ : NEXT IP )+ W MOV W )+ ) JMP ; Now Forth was complete.
 And I knew it.”, Charles H. Moore, “Forth - The Early Years”_

+The inner interpreter is Forth's heartbeat.

+It makes virtual machine magic happen by translating coded sequences into algorithms that transform information.

+These sequences are preserved in a dictionary as words and code.

 ## the dictionary

-The dictionary is a linked list of vocabularies, with linked lists of words, where any word is formed by
+The dictionary is a table, with a linked list of vocabularies, with linked lists of words, where words are made up of

   - a Word header, [link][size+flags][name][pad?]